Quantum mechanics based on real numbers: A consistent description: Abstract

 \section{Abstract}

-{ \textbf{Complex numbers play a crucial role in quantum mechanics.
+Complex numbers play a crucial role in quantum mechanics.
 However, their necessity remains debated: whether they are fundamental or merely convenient.
-Recently, it was claimed that quantum mechanics based on real numbers can be experimentally falsified in the sense that any real-number formulation of quantum mechanics either becomes inconsistent with multipartite experiments or violates certain postulates.
+Recently, it was shown that any real-number quantum theory satisfying certain postulates can be falsified with multipartite experiments.
 In this article we show that a physically motivated postulate about composite quantum systems allows to construct quantum mechanics based on real numbers that reproduces predictions for all multipartite quantum experiments.
-Thus, we argue that real-valued quantum mechanics cannot be falsified, and therefore the use of complex numbers is a matter of convenience. } }
+Thus, we argue that real-valued quantum mechanics cannot be falsified, and therefore the use of complex numbers is a matter of convenience.

 Quantum mechanical predictions and measurement results are real-valued, whereas the abstract quantum mechanical formalism typically relies on using complex numbers.
 It is therefore of fundamental interest to explore the implications of formulating quantum mechanics without complex numbers.